-Lake Bryan Trail is a 11.2 mile moderately trafficked out and back trail located near Bryan, TX that features a great forest setting.
+Lake Bryan Trail is a 11.2 mile moderately trafficked out and back trail located near Bryan, Texas that features a great forest setting.
 The trail is rated as moderate and primarily used for hiking, camping, fishing, and mountain biking.

 Enjoyed these trails.
 Easy to get lost though.
 Dense woods and narrow trails, which I liked.
 Small wooden bridges going over several creeks.
 Half way through my hike, I came upon an oil rig pumping away.
 Having to pay 5 bucks to use the property is a negative.
 But all in all, I will come back again.